 If you have been charged with underage drinking, you need to keep in mind that it is regarded as a summary offense.
 You will need the services of a top-rated Criminal Defense Attorney in Pittsburgh, such as those found at Logue Law Group, to avoid costly fines and other consequences, including having your driver’s license suspended.Facts about Underage Drinking in Pennsylvania

 In Pennsylvania, any person under the age of 21 is prohibited from:

 - Buying or trying to buy alcohol

-Underage Drinking charge can lead to many consequences in the life of a youngster.
-I have successfully defended hundreds of clients over the last few years and have always prepared strong defense on their behalf.
-So, do not delay in contacting an experienced Pittsburgh Criminal Lawyer if you face any kinds of charges.
+If your child’s case is scheduled to be tried in an adult court, your lawyer will do his or her best to have the case moved to juvenile court.
+Underage Drinking charges can lead to many consequences in the life of a youngster.
+The attorneys at Logue Law Group have successfully defended hundreds of clients over the last few years, and have always prepared a strong defense on their behalf.
+So, do not delay in contacting an experienced Pittsburgh Criminal Defense Lawyer at Logue Law Group.

 Do not delay in hiring an underage drinking lawyer in the Pittsburgh area.
 If you wait, it will be more difficult for your child to have a good outcome for their case.
 Call 1-844-PITT-DUI or (412) 389-0805, or contact us online.
 Logue Law Group serves Pittsburgh and its surrounding areas, including Ohio and West Virginia.Want to Learn More About Minors Law in Pennsylvania?

 For a definition and description of laws for minors, see the Pennsylvania Code under Title 18, Chapter 63.